Death of George Nkencho: Aftermath

 Protests continued throughout the week.
 For a fifth day in a row on 4 January, crowds of up to 50 people gathered outside Blanchardstown Garda station and Dublin's Spire in O'Connell Street to protest over the shooting of Nkencho.

 Garda sources informed the media that they feared a "stabbing or hostage situation" when Nkencho was outside his family home, and could not have known at that time whose home he was outside or his relationship to the occupants.
 It was reported that Nkencho's sister had opened the door to him, told Gardaí that he had mental health issues, before she was ushered back inside by Gardaí.
 The deceased's three siblings were in the hallway when the shots were fired.

 Six months later, on 21 June 2021, an inquest into the death of Nkencho was opened in the Dublin coroner's court, before being adjourned for six months until December 2021, as the GSOC investigation remained ongoing.
 A group of demonstrators gathered outside the RDS in support of the family members who attended the inquest opening.
 By December 2021, it was reported that a further adjournment was sought at the coroner's court, as the GSOC investigation was "not yet complete".

+On 19 June 2023, the Garda Siochana Ombudsman Commission (GSOC) announced that the investigation into the fatal shooting of George Nkencho had concluded, and that a file had been sent to the Director of Public Prosecutions (DPP).
+It was further reported in the Irish Independent on 27 August 2023, that the DPP had made contact with the GSOC seeking clarification on aspects of its probe into the fatal shooting of George Nkencho.

+On 24 April 2024, GSOC announced that the DPP had directed that there be no prosecution of Gardaí in relation to the death.